What is a Point of Sale system?

 The Benefits of an integrated POS system

 One of the main benefits of a POS system is that pricing is controlled through the Inventory (Stock) Management section of the system.
 The teller is no longer dependant on a price tag to calculate the price of an item.
 The system uses stock or product codes to pick up prices.
 If barcode scanners are used, then the item is just scanned in with no manual capture of any product codes being necessary.
 Price changes are controlled within the Inventory system and new price labels for shelves and products can be printed by the system.
 Additionally, the system will pick up any discounts.
-Weighing scales which produce special barcode labels can be used to manage products which are sold by weight.
+Weighing scales that produce special barcode labels can be used to manage products that are sold by weight.
 The system will automatically pick up the correct VAT rate for each stock item.

 Efficient Inventory (Stock) Control

 As the stock is sold, the stock levels are simultaneously updated.
 This results in the ability to efficiently manage stock holding.
 Purchase orders can be generated when stock falls below a user-defined optimum level and stock can be timeously transferred from a warehouse onto the shop floor.
 If there are multiple branches, then stock levels across all branches can be seen and stock transferred if necessary.
 This type of control over inventory avoids stock shortages which mean lost sales and even lost customers.
 Any stock items which have serial or batch numbers can be accurately tracked.
 Reports and statistics on stock sales can be extracted showing bestselling items, seasonal demands and other information vital to the business owner and managers.